What is acupuncture?

-Acupuncture can be used for a variety of conditions, including functional disease, inflammatory disease and pain.
+Acupuncture can be used for a variety of conditions, including functional disease, inflammatory disease, and pain.
 Some examples include:

 - Respiratory conditions such as bronchitis and asthma

-- Abdominal diseases such as liver disease, inflammatory bowel disease, colitis and vomiting/diarrhea
+- Abdominal diseases such as liver disease, inflammatory bowel disease, colitis, and vomiting/diarrhea

-- Skin disease such as dermatitis
+- Skin diseases such as dermatitis

 - Cancer and hospice care